AlephAlpha/Nekomata/doc/Builtins.md

 This function is automatically vectorized and fails when the two lists are of different lengths.

+### `divMod` (`þ`, `2 -> 2`)

+Divide two numbers and return both the quotient and the remainder.

+Fails when the divisor is zero.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

+This function is automatically vectorized and fails when the two lists are of different lengths.

 ### `half` (`½`, `1 -> 1`)

 Check if an integer is even, and divide it by 2.